testery/example-cucumberjs-wdio/README.md

 ## Quick Start Guide
 Click the image below and then select the 'Download' button.
 The video is ~ 2 minutes.
+</br>Note: You will already have a copy of this video if you have cloned this repo.
 [![Screenshot](/quick-start-guide.png)](/quick-start-guide.mp4)

 ## Test Writers - One Time Setup